whatsinmyopsec/Web-App-Assign-1/README.md

 ---------
-Unfortunately it is very hard to make game so no game. roulette was made part in the project near the end. persisted with mlab via mongoose pushed to heroku too
+Unfortunately it is very hard to make game so no game. roulette was made part in the project near the end. persisted with mlab via mongoose for players, lobbies, rouletteoptions. pushed to heroku too.

 requests
 ---------